midstar/homeassistant_tuya_with_bht-002_support/README.md

 If you have installed the Tuya integration.
 Delete it in the Home Assistant configuration user interface.

+If You are running Home Assistant via Docker, skip this step.

 ### Step 2 - Enable SSH

 If you are using Home Assistant OS (HASSIO) secure that you have SSH addon up and running.